Tazmainiandevil/Useful.Extensions/README.md

 ### Character Extensions

-_EqualTo_ - A simple comparision of characters including an option to compare by case (default is to ignore case)
+_EqualTo_ - A simple comparison of characters including an option to compare by case (default is to ignore case)

 e.g.